 Though several years older than Washington, John Adams, elected as president at 62, never gained the same unerring respect that Washington boasted.

-He served as president for only one term from 63-66 alongside vice president Thomas Jefferson.
+He served as president for only one term, from 1797-1801, alongside vice president Thomas Jefferson.
 After his time in office, Adams lived a long retirement before dying from old age in 1826.

 Thomas Jefferson served two terms as US president.
-The first was with vice president Aaron Burr and the second alongside vice president George Clinton.
+The first was with vice president Aaron Burr and the second was alongside vice president George Clinton.